By: Vanessa McElwrath, CFP®, Wealth Management Partner

 - Life Insurance Policy/Annuity/IRA/401(k) with a properly designated beneficiary

 - Bank accounts listed as Payable on Death (POD), Transfer on Death (TOD), or Joint Tenants with Rights of Survivorship (JTWROS)

 - Real or personal property owned as Joint Tenants with Rights of Survivorship (JTWROS)

 - Assets put into a properly funded trust

-- Durable Powers of Attorney: A financial power of attorney allows an individual to name a trusted person to handle all business affairs, including financial decisions should they become incapacitated.
-A medical power of attorney gives authorization to make health care decisions if the individual is unable to do so.
+- Durable Powers of Attorney: Now that you know a little bit about what estate planning is, we’ll move on to discussing the person who puts this plan into action.
+A financial power of attorney allows an individual to name a trusted person to handle all business affairs, including financial decisions should they become incapacitated.
+A medical power of attorney gives the authorization to make health care decisions if the individual is unable to do so.
 Because health care decisions are more of a personal matter, a close family member or friend is the typical choice to serve as a health care power of attorney.

-If you die without a will, you are said to have died intestate.
+Even if you know what estate planning is, that doesn’t guarantee that your wishes are fulfilled until you go through the process with an attorney.
+If you die without taking care of family estate planning, you are said to have died intestate.
 Texas law will then dictate how your probate property will be distributed, and the rules for distribution are not quite as straightforward as you would think.

-Furthermore, having an estate settled in probate court creates additional cost to the estate and can also be a time-consuming and stressful process during an already fragile time.
-Because of this, a Last Will and Testament is essential, even for estates that seem straightforward or have few assets.
+Furthermore, having an estate settled in probate court creates an additional cost to the estate and can also be a time-consuming and stressful process during an already fragile time.
+Because of this, completing your family estate planning with a Last Will and Testament is essential, even for estates that seem straightforward or have few assets.